Upper School Clubs

 National Junior Honor Society

 NJHS encourages students to understand the importance of five values: scholarship, service, leadership, character, and citizenship.
 Also, NJHS emphasizes student achievement and community engagement.
-There is an induction fee of $50, which will include membership, an NJHS t-shirt, and a requirement of completing 10 service hours.
+There is an induction fee of $50.00, which will include membership, a NJHS t-shirt, and a requirement of completing 10 service hours.

 Prerequisites